 The Solomos Museum, Kapodistrias Museum, Reading Society, Banknote Museum, Ionian Parliament and the Museum of the Philharmonic Society of Corfu are amongst the best places to visit in Corfu for culture vultures.

-At the Casa Parlante museum, peek into the daily life of an aristocratic family in the 19th century.
+And in the Casa Parlante museum, you get to peek into the daily life of an aristocratic family in the 19th century.

 If you happen to visit Corfu during Orthodox Easter, you might be lucky enough to witness the Philharmonic Society of Corfu’s solemn Good Friday performance and locals ceremoniously throwing clay pots from windows and balconies onto Spianada Square on Easter Saturday

 In the inland village of Doukades, Elizabeth’s taverna dishes out heart-warming local fare such as sofrito (pan-fried veal in a wine-based sauce).